Kamal Singh Dao: Kamal's Role in Sambalpur Uprising

 Remaining quite for sometime, the rebels regrouped and committed loot in the region hailing the name of Surendra Sai.
 The Gond leaders by the name Bandya Rai and Mahapatra Rai provided their assistance to Kamal in his efforts to harass the British administration.
 Understanding the surrendered leader was still being put up as a symbol of freedom, the British transferred Surendra to Asirgarh jail far away from the region to prevent any second chance of his escape and coordination with rebels who were still free.
 Eventually Kunjel Singh and his brothers were captured but Kamal chose to continue fighting the British and tormenting their efforts to bring normalcy.
 According to the British spies, Kamal coordinated with Surendra in Jail through his intelligence networks and was trying to raise a fresh rebel force at Jeypore in Koraput district.
 Kamal Singh was not caught for a longtime despite a reward money on his head.
 It is said that a treacherous man beheaded him at Bardol village when he was tired and resting under a tree.
 This place is still known as 'Mud Kati' meaning severed head.
-The other theory proposed by historian Dr. N.K.Sahu suggested that he was apprehended by the local king of Sarangarh when he found him wandering in disguise as a fakir and was transported to Asirgarh jail where he breathed his last later.
+The other theory proposed by historian Dr. N.K.Sahu suggested that he was apprehended by the local king of Sarangarh when he found him wandering in disguise as a fakir and was transported to Asirgarh jail where he died later.
 Adding to the previous version about his end, the local legend still says that he was beheaded treacherously and his headless body was hung from a tree at Lakhanpur to instill fear in the minds of the commoners who rejected the British authority.